 - Get the YouVersion smart phone application

-Write a book – I want to finish one of the many book ideas I have, have it completely written, and either have a publisher for the book or decide to self-publish.
+Write a book – Let’s say you want to finish one of the many book ideas you have, have it completely written, and either have a publisher for the book or decide to self-publish.
 (These dates are for example.
 You set the realistic date that works for you.)

 - Write a book proposal by January 30th